-Nausea and vomiting are common in the first trimester of pregnancy, in fact, these are the very first symptoms that help you realise that you are pregnant.
-In the first few days of pregnancy, you will surely relish these symptoms which give you the assurance that soon a little one will arrive.
-Vomiting is normal in the first trimester of pregnancy, however, if it continues in the second and third trimester of pregnancy, then it will obviously be taxing for you.
+Nausea and vomiting are common in the first trimester of pregnancy; in fact, these are two of the very first symptoms that help you realise that you are pregnant.
+While it’s common to feel nauseated all the time in the first trimester of your pregnancy, if it continues in the second and third trimester of pregnancy, then it will obviously be taxing for you.
 If you are in your third trimester of pregnancy, it is essential that you know whether you should be concerned about vomiting at this stage.

 Reasons for Vomiting in the 3rd Trimester of Pregnancy

-Out of the several symptoms that you go through while you are pregnant, vomiting in third-trimester pregnancy is a concern that is bound to leave you worried.
+Of the several symptoms that you go through while you are pregnant, vomiting in the third trimester of pregnancy is a concern that is bound to leave you worried.
 However, please remember that you are not the only one going through this and hence, it is not unnatural or abnormal.
-Some of the possible reasons for vomiting in third-trimester pregnancy are as follows:
+Some of the possible reasons for vomiting in the third trimester are as follows:

 1. Morning Sickness

 One very obvious reason for vomiting in the final trimester of pregnancy is morning sickness.
-It is a common phenomenon during pregnancy and might result in vomiting even in the last trimester of pregnancy.
+It is a common phenomenon and might result in vomiting even in the last trimester of pregnancy.

 2. Heartburn or Acid Reflux

-Not drinking adequate amounts of water can lead to dehydration in the body which in turn results in nausea and vomiting.
+Not drinking adequate amounts of water can lead to dehydration in the body which, in turn, can result in nausea and vomiting.

 4. Food Poisoning

-Food poisoning results in vomiting whether you are pregnant or not.
-Food poisoning can affect you when you are carrying a baby.
-Infectious organisms in your food basically lead to a stomach bug or food poisoning.
+Food poisoning results in vomiting whether you are pregnant or not; however, it can be more severe and harmful when you’re carrying your baby.
+Infectious organisms in your food basically lead to a stomach bug or food poisoning, causing you to feel nauseated and vomit.

 Vomiting might also be because of preeclampsia which is a complicated condition that can affect the baby.
-However, vomiting is a symptom that occurs only in a very later stage of the condition which is usually detected earlier itself.
+However, vomiting is a symptom that occurs only at a very late stage of the condition which is usually detected earlier itself.

 Vomiting during the third trimester of pregnancy is not a rare or unusual symptom.
-Many women experience this in the later stages of pregnancy as well, so it is totally normal.
-However, you should try to find out the reason behind this symptom in order to be sure of how complicated the situation is.
-If vomiting is because of reasons like acidity, morning sickness, food poisoning etc., it does not harm the baby and simple medications can treat it.
+However, you should try to find out the reason behind this condition in order to cross out any serious issues that may be causing it.
+If vomiting is because of reasons like morning sickness, food poisoning, acidity, etc., the baby will not be harmed and simple medications can treat such problems.
 However, it is always better to be safe and consult a doctor if you are experiencing any such symptom which you feel is unusual or detrimental to your health.

 How to Avoid Vomiting in the Third Trimester

-Some small precautions taken beforehand can reduce the symptoms of nausea and vomiting, if not nullify them completely.
-So, if you are worried about vomiting in or around the 8th month of pregnancy, you can take the following measures to keep away from vomiting:
+Some small precautions taken beforehand can reduce the symptoms of nausea and vomiting, if not eliminate them completely.
+So, if you are worried about vomiting in or around the 8th month of pregnancy, you can take the following measures to keep nausea at bay:

-A pregnant woman is often suggested that she should eat for two since she is carrying a baby, but this is not true.
-Too much food on your plate might make you lose your appetite, especially, if you are vomiting frequently.
-So, do not eat too much at a time, instead, take small meals at a time.
+A pregnant woman is often advised to ‘eat for two’ since she is carrying a baby, but this is not true or required.
+Too much food on your plate might make you lose your appetite, especially if you are vomiting frequently.
+So, do not eat too much at a time; instead, have small meals spread throughout the day.
 Eat less but eat often, as this ensures smooth digestion.
+If foods with strong odours trigger nausea, you can choose to have such foods that can be eaten at room temperature (without any side effects).

 It is always advisable to walk or rest for some time after a meal, rather than going to bed immediately, as this ensures that the process of digestion takes place sooner and better.